apenwarr/redo/README.md

 # What are the three parameters ($1, $2, $3) to a .do file?

+FIXME:
+These definitions might change.
+It turns out that djb's original definitions differ from these and we should probably change ours in order to maintain compatibility.
+(In his version, $1 is always the name of the target, and
+$2 is the target with the extension removed.)

 $1 is the name of the target, with the extension removed, if any.